SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/disconnected-mailboxes/disconnected-mailboxes.md

 ms.author: dmaguire
 author: msdmaguire
 manager: serdars
-ms.date: 4/19/2018
+ms.date: 6/8/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: 85ff95d4-0aa4-4964-ac4b-5b07a5a1039f
-description: "Summary: A"
+description: "Summary: Learn about different disconnected mailboxes and how to work with them."
 ---

 # Disconnected mailboxes

- **Summary**: A

-Learn about different disconnected mailboxes and how to work with them.
+ **Summary**: Learn about different disconnected mailboxes and how to work with them.

 Each Microsoft Exchange mailbox consists of an Active Directory user account and the mailbox data stored in the Exchange mailbox database.
 All configuration data for a mailbox is stored in the Exchange attributes of the Active Directory user object.
 The mailbox database contains the mail data that's in the mailbox associated with the user account.
 The following figure shows the components of a mailbox.